+39 329 448 3644 firstname.lastname@example.org +39 389 59 75 184

 Is a vast, mainly Renaissance, palace in Florence, Italy.
 It is situated on the south side of the River Arno, a short distance from the Ponte Vecchio.
 The core of the present palazzo dates from 1458 and was originally the town residence of Luca Pitti, an ambitious Florentine banker.
 Guide in Florence – Private tour Florence from Rome

-Santo Spirito church – Florence – Tuscany private tour
+Santo Spirito church – Florence – Tuscany private excursion

 Santo Spirito Some indication of the importance of the parish of Santo Spirito is given by the fact that when Florence was divided into four adminstrative quartieri in the fourteenth cen-tury, the entire area south of the Area was given its name.
 The slightly run-down square in front of Santo Spirito church, with its market stalls and cafes, encapsulates the self-sufficient character of Oltrarno, an area not hopelessly compromised by the encroachments of tourism.